 Our operations consist of one reportable segment.
 We have a single, company-wide management team that administers all properties as a whole rather than by discrete operating segments.
 We track only basic operational data by area.
 We do not maintain complete separate financial statement information by area.
 We measure financial performance as a single enterprise and not on an area-by-area basis.
-Our exploration and production operations are limited to onshore United States.
+Our operations are limited to the United States.

-Outlook for 2018
+Outlook for 2017

-For 2018, we have established a \$941.2 million capital budget for natural gas, NGLs, crude oil and condensate related activities, excluding proved property acquisitions, for which we do not budget.
+For 2017, we have established a \$1.15 billion capital budget for natural gas, NGLs, crude oil and condensate related activities, excluding proved property acquisitions, for which we do not budget.
 As has been our historical practice, we will periodically review our capital expenditures throughout the year and may adjust the budget based on commodity prices, drilling success and other factors.
 Throughout the year, we allocate capital on a project-by-project basis, across our entire asset base to optimize returns without regard to individual areas.
-To the extent our 2018 capital requirements exceed our internally generated cash flow, proceeds from asset sales, drawing on our committed capacity under our bank credit facility, and/or debt or equity financing may be used to fund these requirements.
+To the extent our 2017 capital requirements exceed our internally generated cash flow, proceeds from asset sales, drawing on our committed capacity under our bank credit facility, debt or equity may be used to fund these requirements.
 The prices we receive for our natural gas, NGLs and oil production are largely based on current market prices, which are beyond our control.
-The price risk on a portion of our forecasted natural gas, NGLs and oil production for 2018 is mitigated using commodity derivative contracts and we intend to continue to enter into these transactions.
+The price risk on a portion of our forecasted natural gas, NGLs and oil production for 2017 is mitigated using commodity derivative contracts and we intend to continue to enter into these transactions.